Code-the-Dream-School/usermgmt/README.md

 looking at the sendEmailValidatePrompt method, and also the sendPasswordResetLink method.
 You use the createTokenURLReset method and also the sendPasswordResetEmail method.

+For resetPassword, you need to validate the inputs and change the password if the inputs are valid, with appropriate error messages if they are not.
+The password must have at least 8 characters, with at least one upper case letter, at least one lower case letter, and at least one special character.
+The user model has a regular expression to check this.
+Use user.save(), not user.updateOne(), because if you use updateOne, the password will not be saved in hashed form.

 The other file you have to change is email/sender.js.
 You need to complete the sendPasswordResetEmail method.
 It will be